opplatek/amazon-s3-backup/README.md

 # Amazon S3 backup
 ## Simple Amazon S3 backup
-The main idea here is to backup only changed directories.
-If the directory has been changed is determined simply on its size in bytes.
+The main idea here is to backup only changed files/directories.
+If the file/directory has been changed is determined simply on its **size in bytes**.
 We can have a situation when the bytes are exactly the same but let's hope this doesn't happen that often.
+You can also specify `--force` to force upload no matter what.
+This might be useful when you uploaded the file/directory previously but for example misplaced it to wrong directory.
+In this case, the logs will *remember* sucesfull upload and won't reupload the same file/directory again unless `--force`` is specified.

 All the information about the uploaded backup is stored in manifest file which help us to avoid unecessary compressing of directories already uploaded before.